 “We spend a lot of money in this country on healthcare, and our quality outcomes are not as good as other industrialized countries that spend less,” says Jay Moore, MD, senior clinical director for Anthem in Missouri.
 “We need to figure out a way to get a handle on that.
 We want to be able to provide healthcare in a way that’s affordable for people and sustainable for the future, and I think the only way to do that is to involve people at all levels of healthcare.
 Whether it’s physicians, nurses, paramedics, EMTs, whomever it might be, it’s something all of us are going to have to work together to solve.
 In my view this is definitely a step in the right direction.”

-The reimbursement will be offered for HCPCS A0998-coded 9-1-1 responses in California, Colorado, Connecticut, Georgia, Indiana, Kentucky, Maine, Missouri, Nevada, New Hampshire, New York, Ohio, Virginia, and Wisconsin.
+The reimbursement will be offered for HCPCS A0998-coded 9-1-1 responses in California, Colorado, Connecticut, Georgia, Indiana, Kentucky, Maine, Missouri, Nevada, New Hampshire, New York, Ohio, Virginia and Wisconsin.
 The company hopes to include its Medicare and Medicaid plans as well, though there are varying state requirements to navigate first.
-Due to those differences, not all 14 states officially began January 1.
+Due to those differences, not all 14 states will begin January 1, though most will.

-While similar efforts have been piloted here and there, Anthem is the first major insurer to take such a global approach to compensating care that doesn’t culminate at the emergency department.
-The implications for EMS are large.
+While similar efforts have been piloted here and there, Anthem is the first major insurer to take such a global approach to compensating care that doesn’t culminate at the ED.

 “For the first time we have a major private payer who’s looking to give reimbursement to EMS for services we normally don’t get paid for,” says Chris Cebollero, a veteran EMS leader and consultant who worked with the company on developing the plan.
 “This is really major in the EMS world and for the transformation of EMS into its new environment.
 This is the moment we’ve been waiting for.”

 The new policy grew from a collaboration between Cebollero and Moore that began when they both worked for hospitals in the St. Louis area.
 Moore noticed high numbers of low-acuity patients coming through his ER at SSM Health DePaul Hospital.
-Questioning it, he discovered carriers didn’t commonly compensate for calls under A0998, which covers ambulance response and treatment without transport.
-That forced EMS to bring patients to hospitals to get paid.
+Questioning it, he discovered carriers didn’t commonly compensate for calls under A0998, for ambulance response and treatment without transport; that forced EMS to bring patients to hospitals to get paid.

-As head of Christian Hospital’s EMS division, Cebollero was well aware of that as his organization worked to build a community paramedic program aimed at curbing heavy users.
+As head of Christian Hospital’s EMS division, Cebollero was well aware of that as he worked to launch a community paramedic program.
 “I wanted to collaborate not only with our ED, but with other hospitals too,” he says.
 “If the frequent flyers we stopped taking to our emergency department started showing up at other emergency departments, we wanted to stop that too.
 We didn’t want to just shift high utilizers from one ED to the other.”

-In the future that might involve procedures such as non-9-1-1 home visits, medication checks, and more, but for now the hope is a modest reduction in unnecessary ED transports, which Moore hopes to trim by 5%.
+In the future that might involve things like non-9-1-1 home visits, medication checks and more, but for now the hope is a modest reduction in unnecessary ED transports, which Moore hopes to trim by 5%.